Ahmad Shah Durrani: Death of Nader Shah

 In June 1747, Nader Shah was convinced his personal guard intended to assassinate him.
 As a result, he summoned Ahmad Shah and other loyal commanders.
 Nader Shah ordered Ahmad Shah to assemble his Durrani regiments and to arrest his personal guard.
 If the personal guard resisted, Ahmad Shah was given permission to kill them all.
 He was ordered to do this at first light.
-Nader Shah then chose to sleep with his favorite wife, but did so outside the royal tent, where the same guards he had accused of treachery presumed night duty.
-Meanwhile, Ahmad Shah with his regiments was stationed at the defenses of the camp.
+Nader Shah then chose to sleep with his favourite wife, but did so outside the royal tent, where the same guards he had accused of treachery presumed night duty.
+Meanwhile, Ahmad Shah with his regiments was stationed at the defences of the camp.

 News of Nader Shah's plan leaked, with the conspirators being forced to act.
 Four conspirators entered the royal enclosure and Nader Shah's tent at Quchan, assassinating him.
 Chaos ensued afterward, and plans to cover up the killing by the conspirators failed.
 They resorted to pillaging the royal enclosure while news of Nader Shah's death rapidly spread.
 The next morning, the royal guard attacked Ahmad Shah's forces, who drove away the Persians and Qizilbash despite being heavily outnumbered.
 Ahmad Shah then entered the tent of Nader Shah, taking the Koh-i-Noor diamond and a signet ring from his body.